Robert Baldwin (Canadian-Japanese actor)

-Robert Baldwin (September 27, 1965 – December 26, 2024) was a Japanese-Canadian actor.
+Robert Baldwin (September 27, 1965 – December 26, 2024) was a Canadian-Japanese actor.

 Baldwin appeared in many Japanese films, television series, advertisements, and music videos, and also worked in Japan as a translator, narrator, and copywriter.

 Life and career

 Baldwin was born in Eba, Naka-ku, Hiroshima, Hiroshima Prefecture on September 27, 1965.

 In 2005, he appeared in Chousei Kantai Sazer-X in the recurring role of Gordo, assistant to one of the heroes; in an interview with Tokusatsu Newtype, Baldwin stated that he was likely to appear in the fourth entry of the Chouseishin Series, unaware that it would not be continued following Sazer-X.

 In 2013, Baldwin appeared in Zyuden Sentai Kyoryuger as Ramirez, a former member of the heroes from ancient times.
 He said he was interested in playing the same role in the Power Rangers counterpart.
 However, the New Zealand-shot series did not cast him.

 Baldwin died from colon cancer on December 26, 2024, at the age of 59.
 His death was announced by his daughter via X on January 4, 2025.